 Courses that fulfill distribution requirements

-Any course in the department may be used to fulfill one Division IC course.
+Any course in the department may be taken to fulfill the Arts requirement.

 Suggested curricular flow through the major

-One especially challenging part of the major are the senior seminars in art history and studio art.
-They involve an integrated, professionally-oriented experience wherein students in art history curate a formal exhibition in The Trout Gallery accompanied by a published, scholarly catalogue containing original research and essays.
-Studio majors undertake an analogous exhibition in The Trout Gallery wherein the works are curated from their own art produced during the seminar.
-They also write artist-statements for a published catalogue.
+The senior seminars in art history and studio provide intensive capstones to the major.
+They involve an integrated, professional-level experience wherein students in art history curate a formal exhibition in The Trout Gallery accompanied by a published, scholarly catalogue containing original research and essays.
+Studio majors undertake an analogous exhibition in The Trout Gallery that showcases a body of work produced over the course of senior year and is accompanied by a catalogue with images and artist statements.
 For further information, see the A&AH web site.

 Independent study and independent research

-Independent study courses are to be set up through consultation with an Art and Art History department advisor and instructor of the course.
-A proposal of the topic, and program of work must be submitted to the instructor for approval.
+Independent study courses are undertaken through consultation with an Art and Art History department advisor and potential instructor of the course.
+A proposal of the topic and program of work must be submitted to the instructor for approval.

-Through The Trout Gallery and other regional museums, galleries, art associations, commercial galleries, and architectural firms, the Department of Art & Art History offers internships to advanced students.
-In the past, art history majors have undertaken museum internships at The Metropolitan Museum, the Springfield (MA) Museum of Fine Arts, and the Philadelphia Museum of Art, while studio and art history majors have interned at commercial galleries in Philadelphia, Harrisburg, and New York City; these internships have included conservation and restoration work.
-Consult the departmental internship adviser and the college internship coordinator.
+The Department of Art & Art History can organize internships for advanced students through The Trout Gallery and other regional museums, galleries, art associations, commercial galleries, and architectural firms.
+In the past, art history majors have undertaken museum internships at The Metropolitan Museum, the Philadelphia Museum of Art, the Walters Art Gallery, The State Museum of Harrisburg, and the Springfield (MA) Museum of Fine Arts, among others.
+Studio and art history majors have also interned at commercial galleries in Philadelphia, Harrisburg, and New York City and some these internships have included conservation and restoration work.

 Opportunities for off-campus study